mtazzari/galario/docs/install.rst

 The |galario| library needs to be imported when building the documentation (the import would fail otherwise) to extract docstrings.

+To delete the sphinx cache in case the docs don't update as expected

+    rm -rf docs/_doctrees/

 .. _install_details:

 Install